andrico1234/web-components-resources/README.md

-# Web Components Resources
+# The dilemmas you'll face when creating a web component UI library
 A list of the resources I used for research for the "The dilemmas you'll face when creating a web component UI library" article series, by [Andrico Karoulla](https://twitter.com/AndricoKaroulla?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor)

-## The dilemmas you'll face when creating a web component UI library

 (Links to be added)
 - Introduction